Table of Contents

 - Cartilaginous metaplasia (Oral Surg Oral Med Oral Pathol Oral Radiol 2017;124:e288)

-- Do not confuse with these different entities:
+- Do not confuse with the following different entities:

 - Ectomesenchymoma: melanocytic, neuroblastic / ganglionic or Schwannian differentiation in the setting of background ERMS